Marvelous spatuletail: Vocalization

 The male marvelous spatuletail gives "a repeated high-pitched buzzy metallic note...'tzzz...tzzz...'" during its aerial display.
 Its calls include "an upslurred high-pitched sweet note 'tswee'" and "a more strident 'tsik'".

 Status

-The IUCN originally assessed the marvelous spatuletail as Threatened, then in 1994 rated it as Vulnerable and since 2000 as Endangered.
+The IUCN originally assessed the marvelous spatuletail as Threatened, then in 1994 rated it as Vulnerable, in 2000 as Endangered, then moved it down to Near Threatened in 2023.
 It is known from only two general areas and its population is thought to be smaller than 1000 mature individuals.
 Deforestation is rampant in its range though the species' preference for edge and scrubby habitats may somewhat ameliorate its effects.
 Males are hunted for traditional medicine, as their hearts are believed to be an aphrodisiac.

 In 2005, American Bird Conservancy provided Peruvian conservation partner ECOAN with support to sign a conservation easement with the Pomacochas Community to protect and manage about 100 acre of significant habitat for the marvelous spatuletail.
 Over 30,000 saplings of native trees and bushes have been planted there.
 This conservation easement is the first of its kind in Peru.